ta3ag/lbd/docs/BackendTutorial/source/elf.rst

 format.
 Most obj code translation are defined by Cpu0InstrInfo.td and Cpu0RegisterInfo.td.
-With these td description, LLVM translate the instruction into obj format automatically.
+With these td description, LLVM translate Cpu0 instruction into obj format automatically.